 There are four criteria (equally weighted) that are considered for membership into the N.H.S.: scholarship, leadership, character, and service.
 During the fall of each school year, juniors and seniors with an accumulative grade point average of 3.6 and above (who are not current members of N.H.S.) are invited to attend a meeting to discuss their eligibility.
-At this meeting, students are given a proof of pillars packet which they must complete, outlining their leadership/school involvement roles (examples: class officer, team captain, participant in clubs/activities, etc.) and service activities.
-These service hours must be earned through at least three separate activities.
-Students may earn their service hours through school related activities (examples: Habitat for Humanity, Freshman Mentor Program, Reader Leaders, etc.) or non-school related activities (examples: volunteering at a soup kitchen, nursing homes, church youth leader, etc.), but the candidate may not count more than 10 hours of school related activities toward their total service hours.
+At this meeting, students are given a proof of pillars packet which they must complete, outlining leadership roles (examples: class officer, team captain, section leader in band, crew/shift/training leader at their job, etc.) and community service activities.
+Students must earn 30 community service hours through at least three separate activities.
+Students may earn their service hours through school related activities (examples: Habitat for Humanity, Freshman Mentor Program, Reader Leaders, etc.) or non-school related activities (examples: volunteering at a soup kitchen, nursing homes, church youth leader, etc.).
+The candidate must complete most of their service hours in non-school related community service.
+They may not count more than 10 hours of school related activities toward their total service hours.
+Students must be in good character standing at school.
 Faculty members will complete character evaluations for students applying.
 The final selections for N.H.S. membership are made by the faculty council committee.
+Meeting minimum requirements does not guarantee selection.

 Tapping of new members usually takes place during the school day with a formal induction ceremony during an evening program.
 Students must maintain a 3.2 grade point average each grading period.
 Once inducted into the N.H.S., students will receive one warning if their grade point average does fall below a 3.2 before membership is in jeopardy due to failure to meet standards.
 The drug and alcohol policy is in effect 24/7, 365 days a year until the member graduates.
 Also, if leadership, character and service criteria do not remain at highest standards, a student can be dismissed.
 Once a student is dismissed from the N.H.S., he/she is not eligible for membership again.
+More detailed information can be found on the NHS website.
 NATIONAL ART HONOR SOCIETY